korelstar/xmllint-problem-matcher/README.md

 ## Usage

-Add the step to your workflow, before PHPUnit is called.
+Add the step to your workflow, before `xmllint` is called.

 ```yaml
     - uses: korelstar/xmllint-problem-matcher@v1